affixalex/crowdcrunch/README.md

 solution for GraphQL Subscriptions but I'm confident that solutions will emerge soon.

-The next series of commits to this repository will walk through the finer points of building our services and the decisions involved.
-Just now, at a glance, you can see that this repository is itself a Helm chart.
-Deployment and rolling upgrades are going to be a fundamental part of the design here!
+At a glance, you can see that this repository is itself a Helm chart.
+Deployment and rolling upgrades are a fundamental part of the design here!

 ## Chaos Engineering